bitcoin/bitcoin/contrib/guix/README.md

 ## Setup

+### Installing Guix

-**If you're just testing this out, you can use the [Dockerfile][fanquake/guix-docker] for convenience.
+If you're just testing this out, you can use the [Dockerfile][fanquake/guix-docker] for convenience.
 It automatically speeds up your builds by [using substitutes](#speeding-up-builds-with-substitute-servers).
-Should you choose to use the Dockerfile, you can skip this section.**
+If you don't want this behaviour, refer to the [next section](#choosing-your-security-model).

 Otherwise, follow the [Guix installation guide][guix/bin-install].